-The road feel of the Vortex does not compare to the Kickr Snap or the Hammer Direct Drive.
+The road feel of the Vortex does not compare to the heavy hitters tested.
 The flywheel weighs a paltry 3.6lbs, making it the lightest in the test, and the lack of inertia is noticeable.
-The Vortex feels more like a fluid trainer with adjustable resistance, compared to the amazing feel of the Hammer Direct with its 20lb flywheel.
+The Vortex feels more like a fluid trainer with adjustable resistance, compared to the amazing feel of the Hammer Direct with its 20lb flywheel or the Tacx Neo Smart, with its magnetic virtual flywheel.

 The Vortex tends to feel as if it is overloaded or struggling with the input when a sudden increase in power occurs, such as a sprint.
 The resistance eases up initially followed by a sensation of too much resistance.

 The Vortex comes out of the box in several pieces and requires a bit of assembly.
 The resistance unit must be attached to the frame with several hex bolts.
 When the resistance unit is attached, you must also select what wheel size you will be using; there are several mounting positions based on the wheel size you will be using.
 This design also necessitates the need for tools when you change to a bike with a different wheel size.
 This is a downfall to the Vortex compared to other trainers like the Kickr Snap that does not require any tools to assemble.
-Once the trainer is assembled the bike is clamped by the proprietary skewer.
-We found it a bit harder to get the bike in position as compared to the Kinetic Road Machine or the Kickr Snap because the throw in the clamping mechanism is shorter so there is less space to position the bike between the ends of the clamp.
+Once the trainer is assembled, the bike is clamped by the proprietary skewer.
+We found it a bit harder to get the bike in position as compared to the Kinetic Road Machine Smart or the Kickr Snap.
+The throw in the clamping mechanism is shorter with the Vortex, so there is less space to position the bike between the ends of the clamp.
 We also found the dial that increases drum tension on the tire more difficult to access than other tire drive trainers.
 Calibration is similar to other tire drive smart trainers and is done with the Tacx training application.